kongehund/osu-mapping-hotkeys/README.md

 # Mute Slider Ends:

-B / N / Shift+N - Different ways to add a 5% volume green line on current position (B is recommended, but may be buggy on 1/12 and 1/16)
+B - Add 5% volume green line on current position AND a normal green line on next half grid tick in order not to mess up the following sliders.
+Recommended, but may be buggy on 1/12 and 1/16.

+N - Add 5% volume green line on current position AND a normal green line on next full grid tick in order not to mess up the following sliders.
+Recommended if there's no objects after this one.

+Shift+N - Add only a 5% volume green line on current position.
+This will also silence following objects unless they already have green lines to control their volume.

-# Copy a Slider Including it's SV:
+# Copy a Slider Including its SV:

 SHIFT+C - When you have a slider selected, press this to copy both the slider and the SV